 - A printout copy of your COVID-19 vaccine certificate can be requested after your immunization at the clinic.

 - Should you experience any adverse effects, as with all immunizations, inform your primary health care provider or seek emergency medical care if warranted.

 - Remember that mild side effects can be a sign that your immune system is working to build an immune response.
-Refer to the Ministry of Health’s vaccine after care sheet for more details.

-7. What if I don’t have a Health Card?
+8. What if I don’t have a Health Card?
 Can I use another type of identification to book my appointment?

 Yes.
-To book your appointment, have another form of identification available such as a passport, driver’s license, birth certificate, employee identification, First Nations identification, MRN (Medical Record Number), or out of Province health card.
+To book your appointment, have another form of identification available such as a passport, driver’s license, birth certificate, employee identification, First Nations identification, MRN (Medical Record Number), or out of province health card.
 The vaccine will be administered to you at no cost.
 Anyone who works, studies, or lives in Ontario is eligible for the COVID-19 vaccine.

 9. I got my COVID-19 vaccine(s) outside of Ontario or Canada, who do I contact to update my immunization record?

 Individuals who have received any dose of their COVID-19 vaccine(s) can use our form to report their COVID-19 vaccination(s) in the provincial database (COVaxON) or contact Public Health Sudbury & Districts, so we can update your immunization record.
 This will also help public health agencies monitor vaccine coverage.
 If your COVID-19 vaccination records are not in the provincial online database, we encourage you to submit your proof of vaccinations to help public health agencies monitor vaccine coverage.
 You can verify and access your records online through the provincial system (COVaxON).
 If you do not have a residence within the Sudbury District, please report your COVID-19 vaccinations to the public health unit servicing your area.